ulfschneider/breakdown/README.md

 -   `offline` autocompletion will only work while you are connected to your JIRA server.
 In a situation where you are working offline, you should add the `offline` option to your configuration.
 This will avoid network failures in context of autocompletion.
 -   `parentkey` will visualize the epic link key for stories and the parent issue key for sub-tasks.
 -   `cfdpoints` will let the Cumulative Flow Diagram visualize status changes by counting story points instead of counting issues.
+-   `fromdate` will be used by the Cumulative Flow Diagram as the start date for the visualization.
+Format is `YYYY-MM-DD`.
+-   `todate` will be used by the Cumulative Flow Diagram as the end date for the visualization.
+Format is `YYYY-MM-DD`.

 ## Package configuration